 VI.
-Supporting Evidence-Based Change (Use of Findings)
+Supporting Evidence-Based Change (Use of Findings) Assessment of Student Performance in Business Related Curricula in Business Related Curricula

-The results will be presented in a department meeting in August and subsequently in a City Colleges wide discipline meeting in fall of 2018.
+Our assessment process will be discussed during our upcoming Department meeting and subsequent City College wide discipline meeting in Fall of 2019.
 The presentation to faculty will be used to provide input and guide the subsequent steps and to build support for the increased use of assessment in departmental self-evaluation.
 Part of the hope is that with additional refinements the results could be provided in a digested form to inform instructors of higher level pathway courses what some of the capabilities and opportunities would be for their incoming student populations.
-In addition, the findings will be used in support of the reaccreditation effort of the business department, which will happen in the fall of 2018.
+In addition the findings will be used in support of the ACBSP reaffirmation process scheduled for 2022.

-Attitudinal Assessment of Student Learning in Business Related Curricula Online Versus Face-To-Face
+Attitudinal Assessment of Student Performance in Business Related Curricula Online Versus Face-To-Face